 Bring a packed lunch along to end the trip along the river.
 If the park is busy, it might also be a good idea to bring a picnic blanket in case all the seats are occupied.

-The Merced River is a great place but if visitors are looking for somewhere a little more peaceful, then head to Tenaya Lake.
+The Merced River is a great place for rafting in Yosemite but if visitors are looking for somewhere a little more peaceful, then head to Tenaya Lake.
 The lake is usually quiet and offers some stunning views.

 Kayaking is usually available until September, but this is again dependent on the weather and snowfall.